VinsonWang92/T1A3---Vinson/README.md

 All interactions are text based and the user should be entering all integers.

 If they enter anything else other than integers they will be provided with an error message and will be taken back to the menu or they will be shown a message where they will be notified that it was an invalid input and a default value was placed instead of their input.

+In order to have a graph display, you will need to have created your budget, added income and confirmed your budget surplus.
+You will then select the "Invest" option at which point you will be prompted to choose an investment option and input how long you wish to invest for.
+You will then be prompted on whether you want to display this on a graph.
+Choose Yes (enter "y") to show graph

 # R8